Deep learning, Computer Vision and self-driving cars

 LiDAR and machine learning-based object avoidance

-Here, a TensorFlow model is deployed on a rover which reads a 2D LiDAR measurements and is able to avoid dynamic obstacles.
+Here, a DNN model is deployed on a rover which reads 2D LiDAR measurements and is able to avoid dynamic obstacles.

 Object avoidance using TensorFlow with MAVkit (See below)